tatsumoto-ren/tatsumoto-ren.github.io/blog/introduction-to-learning-japanese.md

 He still tried to do as much as he could, while having a job and studying at a university at the same time.
 AJATT has existed for years, many people went through the program and achieved fluency.

-For passive listening try to choose the material that you previously actively watched and comprehended.
-Avoid listening to "white noise", you only really make gains when you understand the language you are consuming.
-You won't be able to comprehend everything right away, but as you learn new words from your immersion, expect your comprehension to reach a solid level within the first few months.
-You have to make effort to make the content comprehensible.
-Look up words, rely on the imagery, choose material with simpler language.

-Slice of life anime is the easiest genre to learn from in the beginning.
-If you need more specific recommendations,
-I have a list of anime ranked by difficulty [here](random-anime-ranked-easiest-to-hardest.html).

-The more *language-dense* your immersion content is, the better.
-You can listen to podcasts but keep in mind that they're more challenging for beginners.
-If you like Japanese music, bear in mind that songs contain unnatural speech, and it's hard to hear the lyrics through music.
-Even in our native language we often fail to understand some parts of songs.
-Instead of listening to songs for the sake of immersion, it's better to choose a more comprehensible material.

 ### Outputting